 - It disrupts the creation of sex hormones like estrogen and testosterone, and it leads to premature ageing.
 Apparently, men who only sleep five hours a night have markedly smaller testicles than men who sleep for more than seven hours.

-Everyone is obsessed with sleep.
-And they know they're not getting enough—hence the growing demand for sleeping pills, the emergence of sleep-tracking devices ( I currently use the Mi Band 3, a fitness and sleep tracker), Alexa integrations to put you to sleep, and sleep apps which tell you when you should sleep.
+Everyone is obsessed with Sleep.
+And we know we aren't getting enough—hence the growing demand for sleeping pills, the emergence of sleep-tracking devices ( I currently use the Mi Band 4, a fitness and sleep tracker), Alexa integrations to put you to sleep, and sleep apps which tell you when you should rest.

 After the above talk, people wanted to know what to eat, how to dream and when to sleep.